The Communication Studies Department current offers three general internship courses:

 Employers are also asked to provide mid-semester and final evaluations of the interns.
 The course instructor will contact employers at the appropriate time to collect these evaluations.

-Begin your application for CMS 301 or 370K
+Begin your application for CMS 370K